codepath/android_guides/Using-Android-Async-Http-Client.md

 import cz.msebera.android.httpclient.Header;
 ```

-If you have other import statements that need to be changed, you also need to change their import prefixes from `org.apache.http` to `cz.msebera.android.httpclient`.
+If you have other import statements that start with `org.apache.http`, you also need to change them to `cz.msebera.android.httpclient`.

 Mac users can use the following shortcut:
 ```bash